The Group aims to create a long-term economic advantage for homeowners, shareholders, and stakeholders through property development and investment.

 Use of EcoPlugs

 The Group is committed to giving back to the Singapore community through our community engagement programmes.
-We formed a Corporate Social Responsibility (“CSR”) Committee that carries out our Corporate Community Involvement (“CCI”) initiatives in accordance with the CCI criteria established by the Group.
+We formed a Sustainability Task Force (“STF”) that carries out our Corporate Social Responsibility (“CSR”) initiatives in accordance with the CSR criteria established by the Group.

-We continue to provide monetary assistance to selected local non-profit groups and organisations that assist the less fortunate and handicapped in FY2023.
+We continue to provide monetary assistance to selected local non-profit groups and organisations that assist the less fortunate and handicapped in FY2025.

-List of communities and organisations the Group provided financial aid to during the reporting period:
+List of communities and organisations the Group provided financial aid during the reporting period:

 |